planetarium/bencodex/README.md

 --------------------------------------------

 The unique feature of Bencoding is forced normalization.
-According Wikipedia's [Bencode] page:
+According to Wikipedia's [Bencode] page:

 > For each possible (complex) value, there is only a single valid bencoding;
 > i.e. there is a [bijection] between values and their encodings.
 > This has the advantage that applications may compare bencoded values by
 > comparing their encoded forms, eliminating the need to decode the values.

-This makes things really simple when an application need to determine if encoded values are the same, in particular, with cryptographic hash or digital signatures.
+This makes things really simple when an application needs to determine if encoded values are the same, in particular, with cryptographic hash or digital signatures.

-There have been countless improvements on data serialization like rich data types, human readability, compact binary representation, zero-copy serialization, and even streaming, but canonical representation is still not well counted.
+There have been countless improvements in data serialization like rich data types, human readability, compact binary representation, zero-copy serialization, and even streaming, but canonical representation is still not well counted.